RaresDima/CardShuffle/README.md

 E.g. You are instructed to place stack 2 over stack 4.
 After doing this, since stack 2 no longer "exists", the stack that was in the 3rd spot is not stack 2, stack 4 is also stack 3 now and so on.

-The easyest way to remember this is to simply know that `stack i` will always mean the `i-th` stack that is currently on the table.
+The easiest way to remember this is to simply know that `stack i` will always mean the `i-th` stack that is currently on the table.

-# Documentation

-The `Config` section at the top of `card_shuffle.py` contains the documentation related to customizing the output.

-# Observations
+#### Observations

 - The number of stacks that end up simultaneously existing is usually somewhere between `n/3` and `n/4`.